 Sources of indoor airborne pollutants include volatile organic compound (VOCs) (including formaldehyde and hydrogen peroxide) from wood and wood products, paints, and varnishes; poor quality paper or plastic products; and fumes from common cleaning solvents.
 Particulate matter such as dust, greasy, abrasive soot, and ash particles can settle on shelves and collection materials.
-Pollutants have a greater effect on objects when the humidity is above 35%.

-- Keep collections boxed and away from pollutant sources. - · Keep storage areas clean. - If air-conditioned, install gaseous and particulate filtration systems. - Avoid shelves, cabinets and boxes made of wood and wood by-products. - Powder coated steel or anodised aluminium shelving is recommended. - Many commonly used items such as paint, cleaning solutions, and photocopiers emit VOCs and should not be used near collections.
+- Keep collections boxed and away from pollutant sources. - Keep storage areas clean. - If air-conditioned, install gaseous and particulate filtration systems. - Avoid shelves, cabinets and boxes made of wood and wood by-products. - Powder coated steel or anodised aluminium shelving is recommended. - Many commonly used items such as paint, cleaning solutions, and photocopiers emit VOCs and should not be used near collections.